-3 Things Impacting Your Indoor Air Quality05/02/2016 The term “air pollution” usually makes you think of the air outdoors.
+3 Things Impacting Your Indoor Air Quality Posted May 2, 2016 Air Quality The term “air pollution” usually makes you think of the air outdoors.
 Actually, indoor air quality can be just as bad as outdoor air.
 It makes sense.
 We are spending additional time indoors and our residences are becoming more energy-efficient, which means homes are air tight and capturing contaminants inside.
 You should to know what’s negatively affecting your indoor air quality in order to make it better.
 Here are three frequent problems with your indoor air quality.
 1. Humidity Levels Managing humidity levels can be difficult.
 Higher amounts of humidity can harbor the growth of mold, mildew and bacteria.
 Small amounts of humidity can harm your mucous membranes and increase the probability of contracting a cold or flu and intensify other respiratory problems.
 Plus, your home’s furniture and woodwork can be damaged by both low and high humidity levels.
 Fortunately, you can balance your home’s humidity levels with humidifiers and dehumidifiers.
 2. Allergens The most common indoor allergen is dust mites.
 In fact, their droppings are one of the most prevalent causes of asthma and allergy symptoms.
 Since dust mites love pillows and bedding, your bedroom is a retreat for allergens.
 Another big allergen is pet dander.
 So, if your pets hang out in your bedroom, even more allergens are building up.
 You can reduce the number of allergens in your bedroom by washing your bedding frequently and using a vacuum with a HEPA filter.
 You can take getting rid of allergens to a new level with a whole-home air filtration system.
 A professional from McFadden Heating & Cooling can show you all your options and help you determine the perfect system for your needs.
 3. Household Chemicals and Odors While you might think it’s logical to cover up bad household smells with air fresheners, they can actually cause health issues—like eye, throat and lung irritation—as a result of the chemicals used.
 This can also hold true for other household cleaners.
 Plus, these dangers can be even more threatening to children and elderly people with respiratory issues.
 These health risks are even more reason to research a Lennox® whole-home filtration system.
 The air in your house should support your health, not damage it.
 We want to use our expertise to ensure you have the best indoor air quality available.
 To schedule an in-home air assessment or get more information about indoor air quality, call us at 1-866-781-0111.
-If it’s easier for you, you can also schedule your appointment with us online.